 Generation Australia undertakes a process called Activity Mapping before developing curriculum.
 This involves interviewing employers, hiring managers, exemplary disability support workers and people living with disability.
-We find out what technical skills are most important on the job and also which behavioural skills and mindsets employers are looking for in candidates.
-They told us that having a good understanding of technical knowledge is really essential but just as important are behaviours like empathy and resilience.
-We have incorporated all these insights into the curriculum.
-We have worked closely with our training partner Cerebral Palsy Alliance to deliver a program which will equip learners with the skills they need to be successful as disability support workers.
+We find out what technical skills are most important on the job and which behavioural skills and mindsets employers are looking for in candidates.
+They told us that having a good understanding of technical knowledge.

+We have also worked closely with our training partner Cerebral Palsy Alliance (RTO 90213) to deliver a program that equips learners with the skills they need to be successful as disability support workers.

-Next start date: 19th Oct 2021
+Next start date: 26th April 2022

-An example of how a day can look:
+An example of how an online day may look:

-Time Agenda Morning 9.00 - 10.30am (on Zoom) Daily Opening + Review of previous day learning Instructor-led session 10.30am - 12pm Independent learning 1:1 mentoring/check-in Midday 12.00 - 12.30pm Lunch 12.30 - 2.30pm (on Zoom) Instructor-led session Afternoon/ evening 2.30 - 4.30pm Independent learning 1:1 mentoring/check-in 4.30 - 5.00pm (on Zoom) Wrap-up for the day Daily Reflection
+Time Agenda Morning 9.00 - 10.30am (on Zoom) Daily Opening + Review of previous day learning Instructor-led session 10.30 - 12pm Independent learning 1:1 mentoring/check-in Midday 12.00 - 12.30pm Lunch 12.30 - 3.00pm (on Zoom) Instructor-led session Afternoon/ evening 3.00 - 5.00pm Independent learning 1:1 mentoring/check-in